jonasbn/til/crates/colored.md

 - `CLICOLOR` enabled and enforces coloring
 - `NO_COLOR` disables coloring

-I made a quick experiement based on the example from the `colored` documentation.
+I made a quick experiment based on the example from the `colored` documentation.

 ```bash
 $ mkdir colored